 Researchers have also shown that the ketone bodies, beta hydroxybuterate and acetoacetate, might be the cause for the anti-seizure effects.
 One observation supporting this theory is the fact that seizure control can be lost by consuming carbohydrates, and, thus, falling out of ketosis.
 Another phenomenon supporting this claim is that blood or serum ketone levels have a strong, negative correlation with seizure activity.

-5. How is the diet prepared?
+What is the keto diet like?

-A calorie level is determined by a dietitian for each child based on their age and activity level.
+A calorie level is determined by a dietitian for each patient based on their age and activity level.
 To achieve a desired level of ketosis, the diet is calculated in terms of ratios such as 4:1, 3:1, and 2:1.
 In a 4:1 ratio, there is 4 times as much fat as there is protein and carbohydrate combined.
 The dietitian devises meal plans that complete the required fat, protein and carbohydrate for each meal.
 Each meal plan indicates the exact gram weight of each food which must be weighed on a gram scale.
 A typical meal includes a small amount of fruit or vegetable, a protein rich food, and a source of fat such as heavy cream and butter or vegetable oil.

-7. How do you begin the diet?
+How do you begin the keto diet for epilepsy?

-The diet is started under close medical supervision.
+Ketogenic diets are started under close medical supervision.
 The diet is begun gradually and increased to the full amount over a 3 to 4 day period or longer.
 During this time blood sugar and ketone levels are monitored.
 A fasting period is not necessary to start the diet according to recent studies.